This paper was presented to the Second Healing Our Spirit Worldwide Conference in Sydney, 14 November 1994.

 Members of the Health Action Group contrasted western scientific medicine with traditional healing.
 One member frequently complained of some doctors over reliance on drugs, and several called for traditional healers to be employed.
 A few short extracts will give the flavour of these calls:

-*P53: European drugs are killing us.
-They're killing us, the European drugs. ...
+European drugs. ...
 I don't use European drugs.
-I don't use them.
+I don't use

-*P53: I think we actually need to employ an Aboriginal person that has the qualifications of the bush medicine.
+I think we actually need to employ an Aboriginal person that

-*P32: I think that needs to be a priority.
+I think that needs to be a priority.

-*P53: Oh yes.
+Oh yes.
 A top priority.
-Because the medical centers out there now are still not solving our health problems.
-(940225: 468, 625)
+Because the medical centers out

 Now I would like to discuss the research process itself.
 Action research helps people to organise the ways they act to change society so that they learn from their experience.
 It is a way of doing research in which the separation between knowing and doing is broken down.
 In action research people act for social change and do research to extend knowledge through the same process.
 Participatory action research involves the people who will be affected by the social change and by the extension of knowledge in all phases of the action research process.